 Not really.
 I don't think many people knew we had left until recently.
 We didn't leave because we were given a big wad of cash, it just seemed to be a good time to move on as we could see the company going in a different direction to the one we had originally intended.

 Do you ever miss not working at Neopets?
 What were your favourite parts of going to work everyday?

 We had some really fun times creating Neopets, there are some great people still working there.
 The best parts of going to work had to be the driving back and forth.
 Adam and I used to come up with some of our best ideas on that drive to work.
 Now we walk though, much better for us and we have even longer to chat about ideas.

 Do you have any say in what happens on Neopets nowadays?
 Do you still keep in contact with the old TNTers?

 We do not have any say with what happens with Neopets, but we still keep in touch with some of the old school TNT.
 We worked with several of them for years, they are friends we invite round for BBQs and Rock Band sessions.

 No. I haven't been able to log into my account since I left Neopets.
 Poor Thyassa, Buckley, Shoyshoy and uni, they must be bored stupid!

-What has your favorite plot or site event on Neopets been?
-How about your least favorite event?
+What has your favourite plot or site event on Neopets been?
+How about your least favourite event?

 My favourite site event has to be the Neopet Version 2 storyline we did.
 That treasure hunt/puzzle was so much fun to make and we were amazed how fast it got solved.
 We were really trying our hardest to make the clues fiendishly hard!
 The least favourite story has to be anything involving Maraqua.
 You can probably tell how much I liked the original Maraqua storyline as we destroyed the whole place shortly afterwards.
 The last Maraqua plot with Isca and Caylis we were really short on time so it was rushed and really wasnt as strong as it could have been.